4. Applying for permission to do works to a protected tree

 By clicking the 'Start' button below you will be taken to the government's planning portal where you can apply online.
 You will need to register.

 You must submit the application and a clear site plan together with a block plan showing the location of the trees.
 Photographs indicating the work to be done can also be very helpful.
 There is no fee for these applications.
-You may chose to submit paper application forms instead.

 If your tree is protected by a Tree Preservation Order you will receive a decision either granting or refusing permission for the works within 8 weeks.